-Ideally, the disk usage in daily tasks is never more than 70% for an average user.
-If you run heavy applications or games or use multiple applications simultaneously, it can go up to 90%.
-Sometimes it is OK if the disk usage touches 100% when you are rendering heavy files or playing a game at high frame rates.
+Ideally, the average user’s disk usage in daily tasks is never more than 70%.
+Running heavy applications or games or using multiple applications simultaneously can go up to 90%.
+Sometimes, it is OK if the disk usage touches 100% when rendering heavy files or playing a game at high frame rates.

 - Error in Pagefile.sys

 The factors can be endless when it comes to justifying the lack of performance in a Windows PC.
 But the same has been the case for years now, and thanks to the vast community that Windows users have, we always have a solution to the issues that arise.

 Check out how you can fix 100% disk usage of Windows 11 in the next section.

 Best Ways to Fix Windows 11 High Disk Usage

 Solution 1.
 Remove all the temporary files instantly

 Temporary files are hidden user logs that are loaded on the disk.
 These are files that applications create on your system to store your user data for a particular session that you are using the app.
 Some applications are smart enough to collapse these files once shut; however, most Windows applications create and leave temporary files behind.